Clarity-Digital-Twin/SeizureTransformer/EVALUATION_BUG_REPORT.md

 # Evaluation Bug Report: EDF File Format Error
-## Status: Fixed in code (pending full re-eval)
+## Status: Fixed and verified (865/865 processed)

 ### Executive Summary
-During the TUSZ v2.0.3 evaluation, 1 out of 865 files (0.12%) failed to process due to an EDF format compliance issue.
+During the TUSZ v2.0.3 evaluation, one file initially failed due to an EDF header compliance issue.
 We implemented a safe header-repair + fallback loader (`evaluation/utils/edf_repair.py`) and updated the evaluation script to use it.
-Local test confirms successful loading of the problematic file.
-Full re-evaluation is pending to update the checkpoint and metrics.
+Full re-evaluation confirms 100% coverage: all 865/865 files process successfully; the previously failing file loads via `pyedflib+repaired`.

 ---